 Their mission statement: “We envision a future where everyone has access to a world-class education.
 We aim to empower people with education that will improve their lives, the lives of their families, and the communities they live in.” www.coursera.org

 edX is another incredible free online educational platform.
 They offer over 200 courses led by over 400 faculty members from top universities and organizations across the globe.
-Students can earn certificates and take courses in wide range of subjects from technology to anthropology.
+Students can earn certificates and take courses in a wide range of subjects from technology to anthropology.
 Simply search for classes, enroll, and learn.
 Check out a demo course here for more details. www.edx.org

 Ted-Ed is a free non-traditional, video-driven platform for learning and exchanging ideas.
 Geared toward expansive, progressive thought, Ted-Ed is especially inspiring for entrepreneurs and those interested in innovation.
 Here’s a breakdown of how Ted-Ed works:

 “There are two types of TED-Ed lessons.
 The first, TED-Ed’s award-winning original lessons, represent collaborations between expert educators, screenwriters and animators.
-Each collaboration aims to capture and amplify a great lesson ideas suggested by the TED community.
-The second type of TED-Ed lesson can be created by any website visitor, and involves adding questions, discussion topics and other supplementary materials to any educational video on YouTube.
-Both types of TED-Ed lessons are used regularly — in classrooms and homes — to introduce new topics to learners in an exciting, curiosity-inspiring ways.” www.ed.ted.com
+Each collaboration aims to capture and amplify great lesson ideas suggested by the TED community.
+The second type of TED-Ed lesson can be created by any website visitor, and involves adding questions, discussion topics, and other supplementary materials to any educational video on YouTube.
+Both types of TED-Ed lessons are used regularly — in classrooms and homes — to introduce new topics to learners in an exciting, curiosity-inspiring way.” www.ed.ted.com

 Skillshare is a low-cost monthly subscription service that offers a range of educational project-based classes.
 For just $9.95 a month, you have access to hundreds of courses from Business to Adobe Photoshop to Fashion Design.
 Skillshare is focused on real-world, useful skills for advancement.
 Best of all, your first month is free! www.skillshare.com